Skip to content Skip to main menu

 • Support young people to deal with the many overlapping issues that hold them back in life such as inadequate housing, physical and mental wellbeing, financial management, dependency issues, dysfunctional and abusive relationships.

-• Support young people to understand, explore and enter education, employment and training, both in the community and in schools.
+• Support young people to understand, explore, and enter education, employment, and training.

 Community development

-We will build on our strong relationships with local authorities and community groups across LLR so our work is firmly anchored in local agendas.
+We will build on our strong relationships with public sector and community groups across LLR to ensure our work is firmly anchored in place based local agendas.
 Our work will:

 • Proactively build on the partnerships we have developed with diverse community groups and seek to develop more ways to enable the business community to partner with them to share skills and knowledge.

-• Through our #PowerToChange partners forum provide a platform where local community groups can come together to share, reflect, learn and influence local policy and decision making.
+• Through our #PowerToChange partners forum provide a platform where local community groups can come together to share, reflect, learn, and influence local policy and decision making and seek to include young people, public sector, and business partners in this.

 • Identify and facilitate practical ways the community, business and public sector can work together to strengthen community responses to poverty and exclusions.